manifold-inc/targon/docs/validator/validator.md

 installation) **on the server hosting the vm** and run `targon-cli vali init [path to .env file]`.
 This will prompt the user to confirm the passed environment file.
-This must be done on the server where the VM is running.
+This must be done on the server where the VM is running, or you must pass --ip with the ip of the server.
 This will start the validator with the environment variables passed.

 ## Validator Monitoring and Maintenance